shibi27/animal-detection-yolov8/README.md

     plt.axis('off')
     plt.show()

-Results
+📈 Results

-Bounding boxes with class labels and confidence scores are displayed on test images.
+Bounding boxes with class names and confidence scores are displayed on images.

-Example metrics from validation:
+Example metrics:

 mAP50: 0.85
 mAP50-95: 0.62

+⚙️ Requirements

+Python ≥ 3.8

+PyTorch

+Ultralytics YOLOv8

+OpenCV, Matplotlib

-License
+📄 License

-This project is for educational purposes.
+This project is for educational purposes only.
 Dataset usage is subject to Roboflow terms.